The Indian High School, Dubai: Location

-The school had adopted a new initiative, called Rahhal ('traveller' in Arabic), which provided the senior section with a 4-day week, rather than the original 5 day week for their junior counterparts.
-The Grades 11 & 12, both boys and girls, operated in the Rahhal shift (7:00 am to 4:00 pm) on alternating days.
-The initiative was implemented on 3 students in 2018 and then in 2019 it was implemented on all students of grade 11 & 12.
+The school adopted an initiative called Rahhal ('traveller' in Arabic), which provided the senior section with a 4-day week, rather than the original 5-day week for their junior counterparts.
+The Grade 11 and 12 students operated in the Rahhal shift (7:00 am to 4:00 pm) on alternating days.
+The initiative was implemented with 3 students in 2018, and then extended to all Grade 11 and 12 students in 2019.
 It was later cancelled in August 2022 after numerous complaints from parents and students about long school hours that were implemented due to the new 2022 4-day weekday in UAE.

 The school also operates the Indian International School (IIS DSO), located in Dubai Silicon Oasis.

 The Oud Metha Metro Station on the Green Line is located near the senior school campus, and the GGICO Metro Station on the Red Line is located next to the Junior School campus.
-The school also has a fleet of buses to transport students and staff.
+The school has a fleet of buses to transport students and staff.

 A government hospital and a church are located on the road opposite the main campus, while a private hospital is located behind the junior school.

 KHDA Inspection Report

-The Knowledge and Human Development Authority (KHDA) is an educational quality assurance authority based in Dubai, United Arab Emirates.
-It undertakes early learning, school and higher learning institution management and rates them as well.

-Following is a summary of the inspection ratings for the Indian High School, Dubai.
-Its current ratings have since slipped from Outstanding to Very Good.
+The Knowledge and Human Development Authority (KHDA) is Dubai's educational quality assurance authority.
+It oversees the quality of education across early learning centres, schools, and higher education institutions in the emirate.
+School inspections are conducted by the Dubai School Inspection Bureau (DSIB), a division of the KHDA.
+The following is a summary of DSIB inspection ratings for the Indian High School, Dubai.
+The school was rated "Outstanding" from 2011–12 to 2016–17, and has been rated "Very Good" from 2017–18 onward.

-A summary of ratings for all schools in Dubai can be found online.
-(Note: Outstanding ranked schools do not have a KHDA report for the 2016–2017 school year.)
+Full inspection reports and summary ratings for all schools in Dubai are available online through the KHDA.